Personal Care Kits

 Dwight Hall at Yale occasionally arranges for the assembly of personal care kits as an on-campus service project.
 Kits contain a variety of travel-sized health and hygiene items that are useful for people experiencing homelessness or temporary housing insecurity.
 Dwight Hall provides all the necessary supplies, though we welcome contributions from hotels to restock our inventory.

-We are very pleased to offer this project during the 2023 Yale Reunions and welcome attendees to drop into Dwight Hall, meet up with other service-minded alumni, assemble a kit, and personalize it with a note.
+We are very pleased to offer this project during the 2024 Yale Reunions in partnership with the Yale College Class of 1989 and welcome reunion attendees across all classes to drop into Dwight Hall, meet up with other service-minded alumni, assemble a kit, and personalize it with a note.
 This is also a great activity to complete with children.
 We simply ask that you help your child reflect on the experience and consider age-appropriate context for understanding the issues.

 Dwight Hall will distribute kits to a number of community partner organizations, mutual aid associations, and outreach volunteers.
 They are most often given to individuals experiencing homelessness, but are also helpful for those re-entering society after incarceration, newly arrived refugees and immigrants, and anyone experiencing temporary housing insecurity.